Schur-Convex Curvature on Dihedral Exponential Families and the Golden-Ratio Stationary Point: Preliminaries

 \paragraph{PSD exponential–sum dependence (standing assumption).} Throughout we assume the block Hessian depends on $\theta=\ln q$ via a PSD exponential–sum

 on the range of interest.
 This will be invoked once and used globally in the sequel.

-\paragraph{Notation and standing assumptions.} Throughout: \begin{itemize} \item $N$ is the dihedral order (for the golden-ratio result we will specialize to $N=12$). \item $q\in(0,1)$ and $\theta=\ln q$; the golden-ratio stationary point occurs at $q_\star=\varphi^{-2}$. \item $I_1(q),I_2(q)$ are the folded moments defined above, and $\mathrm{Var}(q)=I_2-I_1^2$. \item $m_\rho^2>0$ is the fixed projector–metric radius used to define $B\oplus O$. \item $\cstar(\theta)$ is the Schur curvature defined in \eqref{eq:kappa-schur}. \end{itemize} We assume: (i) $D_N$–equivariance of $H(\theta)$; (ii) the band/collective split is orthogonal under the projector metric with radius $m_\rho^2$; and (iii) the PSD exponential–sum dependence \eqref{eq:psd-exp-sum} with $H_{OO}(\theta)\succ 0$ on the domain.
+\paragraph{Notation and standing assumptions.} Throughout: \begin{itemize} \item $N$ is the dihedral order (for the golden-ratio result we will specialize to $N\equiv 0\pmod{12}$, with $D_{12}$ minimal). \item $q\in(0,1)$ and $\theta=\ln q$; the golden-ratio stationary point occurs at $q_\star=\varphi^{-2}$. \item $I_1(q),I_2(q)$ are the folded moments defined above, and $\mathrm{Var}(q)=I_2-I_1^2$. \item $m_\rho^2>0$ is the fixed projector–metric radius used to define $B\oplus O$. \item $\cstar(\theta)$ is the Schur curvature defined in \eqref{eq:kappa-schur}. \end{itemize} This is the band–normalized trace of the Schur complement that eliminates the collective mode; it may be viewed as the average curvature seen by all non-constant directions on the simplex.

 All subsequent arguments are purely structural and expressed in terms of $(N,q,I_1,I_2,m_\rho^2,\cstar)$.